-With the chaotic nature of today's modern world, the idea of cleansing our spaces and ourselves of negative energy sounds quite appealing.
+With the chaotic nature of today's modern world, the idea of cleansing our spaces, objects, and ourselves of negative energy sounds quite appealing.
 Cue the ritual of sage burning, also known as smudging, an essential part of many Native American cultures.

 What are the benefits of burning sage?

-Sage belongs to the Salvia plant family and is derived from the Latin word salvere, which means "to heal."
+Sage belongs to the Salvia plant family and is derived from the Latin word salvere, which means "be well/in good health."

 "Aside from the metaphysical uses of smudging, research is showing that sage can also be used to benefit physical, mental, and emotional well-being," says Reshma Patel, PA-C, MMS, CEO and founder of Ananda Integrative Medicine.

-She points to a number of studies that have shown that medicinal smokes such as sage have powerful antimicrobial and antibacterial qualities, can improve mood and cognition, can serve as an insect repellent, and can even help with sleep quality by easing insomnia.
+She points to a number of studies that have shown that medicinal smokes1 such as sage have powerful antimicrobial2 and antibacterial2 qualities, can improve mood and cognition3, can serve as an insect repellent, and can even help with sleep quality by easing insomnia.